 The author, Monique Valcour, goes on to say the stress, anger or frustration felt by an adult from her or his job can even impact children because they don't experience safety in their own family, and so they might choose to stay away from that parent or both parents.
 Then there would be less closeness in the family and probably poorer communication.

 We have choices available to us that can create similar ripple effects - but for good - by focusing on positive emotions, according to positive psychology.

 Psychologist and researcher Barbara Frederickson has created the broaden and build theory to describe how focusing on positive emotions can make us happier and build our skills for being happier and healthier.
 The idea is that when we put our attention on them, they can be expanded and reinforced.

-So, if we are experiencing emotional turbulence, stress or some sense of instability and it is influencing our relationships with co-workers, family and friends negatively, one potential consideration is to put the focus on these positive emotions.
-Even during the most difficult times there exists the same potential to experience these emotions, though our thoughts may indicate there is no such chance.
-For example, serenity does not have to come from isolating one's self from stress, but working with your self by meditating, getting enough sleep, reducing caffeine, exercising, staying socially connected and similar things in order to experience it in the midst of chaos.
+So, if we are experiencing emotional turbulence, stress, or some sense of instability and it influences our relationships with co-workers, family, and friends negatively, one potential consideration is to focus on these positive emotions.
+Even during the most challenging times, there exists the same potential to experience these emotions, though our thoughts may indicate there is no such chance.
+For example, serenity does not have to come from isolating one's self from stress but working with yourself by meditating, getting enough sleep, reducing caffeine, exercising, staying socially connected, and similar things in order to experience it in the midst of chaos.